GroggyOtter/ahkv2_definition_rewrite/README.md

 ##### 2023-12-24
 - Fixed a bunch of typos and errors.
 - Fixed functions/methods with variadic parameters.
-- Added string, integer, number, and float call tags.
+- Added string, integer, number, and float calls and calltips.
-- Added comobjarray, comobject, and comvalue class calls.
+- Added ComObjArray, ComObject, and ComValue class calls and calltips.
 - Cleaned up a lot of tags to try and make them more compact.
-- Update ahk2.json with new version for #Requires.
+- Updated ahk2.json with new version for #Requires.

 ##### 2024-01-08
-- Fixed a typo in the autocomplete for loop count that included an invalid comma
+- Fixed a typo in the autocomplete for `Loop Count` that included an invalid comma between the two.
+  - This is an indicator of how ingrained I have some v1 syntax.
-- Fixed FileSelect() title parameter as the addon was reading the default value as 2 things
+- Fixed FileSelect() root directory and title parameters.

 ##### 2024-01-09
-- Rewrote the entire readme file for this GitHub page.
+- Rewrote and restructured the entire ReadMe file for this GitHub page.
-- Added a plethora of pictures and vidoes.
+- Added a plethora of pictures and videos to the showcase section.
-- Fixed InputBox result and value information, as they were swapped.
+- Fixed InputBox() `Result` and `Value` information, as they were accidentally swapped.
-- Added a bunch of examples.
+- Added more examples to the code.
 - Multiple formatting fixes.
-- Fixed `ObjRelease()` not including the ptr param.
+- Fixed `ObjRelease()` not having the ptr param in the function call.
 (Thanks camkidd)

 ***